 What Else Is New in Reactive Web?

-Besides the features that we’ve already covered here, and that are commonly seen right next to the definition of reactive web, there are many more improvements that are no less important.
+Besides the features that we’ve already covered here, and which are commonly seen right next to the definition of reactive web, there are many more improvements that are no less important.

 Fetching from the server can also be limited to a minimum by creating Client Variables to store interface state like a filter or to cache user information.

-Regarding utility upgrades, you can expect button widgets with the Is Form Default property, which can be set to Yes to have the application submit the data from the related form when the end-user presses the Enter key.
-Additionally, a new Table Widget was added, along with an accelerator.
+Regarding utility upgrades, you can expect button widgets with the property Is Form Default, which can be set to Yes to have the application submit the data from the related form when the end-user presses the Enter key.
+Additionally, a new Tablet Widget was added, along with an accelerator.
 This way, you can drag an entity to it to create a table with sorting and pagination.

 You’ll also be able to improve your logic with the Download Tool logic node that can be added to your flow to create a node that, when executed, sends a file for download to the end-user.